GMAT Vs CAT Exam: Know Key Difference Between CAT and GMAT, Which is Easier & Tougher

 GMAT: GMAT is conducted by the Graduate Management Admission Council.

-GMAT eligibility criteria: To appear in GMAT, the aspirant must have a bachelor’s degree in any stream or equivalent from a recognized university.
+GMAT eligibility criteria: To appear in GMAT, the aspirant must have a bachelor’s degree in any stream or equivalent degree from a recognized university.
 Final year graduation candidates are also eligible to apply.
 There is no minimum marks required to appear in GMAT.

 Frequency /Mode of Exam

-GMAT: GMAT is held throughout the year, the candidate can book an exam slot for self from the given calendar as per their convenience.
+GMAT: GMAT is held throughout the year.
+The candidate can book an exam slot for self from the given calendar as per their convenience.
 The aspirant can also re-take the exam five times within 12 months.
 A maximum of eight attempts are allowed to any candidate in his/her lifetime.

-Exam Pattern
+GMAT vs CAT: Exam Pattern

-GMAT: GMAT question paper consists MCQs from Verbal Reasoning, Quantitative Reasoning, and Integrated Reasoning and an Analytical Writing.
+GMAT: GMAT question paper consists MCQs from Verbal Reasoning, Quantitative Reasoning, and Data Insights.
 There is sectional time limit for each section but the candidate can choose the order in which they wish to answer each section.
-Also Read: GMAT exam pattern

-CAT: CAT exam is held in online mode for three hours in two slots on a scheduled date.
-The candidates are required to follow the chronology of the question paper, i.e. neither they can choose to answer the section of their choice, nor can they go back to incomplete question skipped earlier.
+CAT: CAT exam is held in online mode for two hours in two slots on a scheduled date.
+Candidates are required to follow the chronology of the question paper, i.e. neither they can choose to answer the section of their choice, nor can they go back to the question skipped earlier.
 The CAT question paper consists of MCQs and a few key-in answer type questions.
-Also Read: CAT exam pattern.

-Exam Syllabus
+CAT vs GMAT: Exam Syllabus

 Also Read:

-Exam Duration
+CAT vs GMAT: Exam Duration

-GMAT: GMAT is held for 187 minutes.
+GMAT: GMAT is held for 135 minutes and has sectional time limit.

-CAT: CAT is held for 180 minutes.
+CAT: CAT is held for 120 minutes and has sectional time limit.

-Difficulty Level
+GMAT vs CAT: Difficulty Level

-Marking Scheme
+CAT vs GMAT: Marking Scheme

-GMAT: GMAT has a peculiar marking scheme.
-The candidates are marked between 200 and 800.
-Section wise, candidates are scored 0-6 for Analytical Writing Assessment, 1-8 for Integrated Reasoning, 0-60 for Verbal Reasoning and Quantitative Reasoning.
-Also Read: GMAT scoring process
+GMAT: GMAT exam has a peculiar marking scheme.
+Candidates are marked between 200 and 800.
+Section wise, candidates are scored 60-90 for all three sections.

-Exam Fee
+CAT vs GMAT: Exam Fee

 GMAT: GMAT exam fee is USD 250 for all countries.

-CAT: CAT exam fee is INR 2200 for General and NC-OBC candidates and INR 1100 for Scheduled Caste, Scheduled Tribe and Physically Disabled candidates.
+CAT: CAT exam fee is INR 2,600 for General and NC-OBC candidates and INR 1,300 for Scheduled Caste, Scheduled Tribe and Physically Disabled candidates.

 Validity of Exam Score